 SBC Software Flash Mode is similar to SBC Normal Mode regarding voltage regulators.
-In this mode, the Limp Home output can be set to active LOW via SPI and the communication on CAN is activated to receive flash data.
+In this mode, the Limp Home output can be set to active LOW via SPI and the communication on CAN and LIN modules is activated to receive flash data.
+In the LIN module the slope control mechanism is switched off.
 The Watchdog configuration is fixed to the settings used before entering the SBC SW Flash Mode.
 When the device comes from SBC Normal Mode, a reset is generated at the transition.